Skip to content

 Seminar discussion of contemporary approaches and methodologies used by historians; exploration of current debates over major issues confronting the discipline of history (3 cr).

-Seminar discussion of historical research methods; introduction of various methods and tools for traditional as well as digital research and analysis within the discipline of history; engagement with theoretical perspectives on and practical training in archival research, proposal and grant writing, and scholarly communication (3 cr).
+Seminar discussion of historical research methods; introduction of various methods and tools for traditional as well as digital research and analysis within the discipline of history; engagement with theoretical perspectives on and practical training in scholarly research and communication.

 Dissertation